TomasMikula/LambdaCart/README.md

 ### Custom data types and pattern matching

 Our DSL gave us some primitive types and type constructors to define new ones.
-We cannot, however, use Scala's case class syntax to define data types and then use Scala's pattern matching syntax to define arrows that work on those data types.
+We cannot, however, use Scala's case class syntax to define data types of our DSL and then use Scala's pattern matching syntax to define arrows that work on those data types.

 Above, we have seen special arrows like `both`, `either`, `maybe` that simulate pattern matching on `**`, `\/`, `Maybe`, respectively.